-Well this sprung up on us didn’t it?
+Well lockdown sprung up on us didn’t it?

-It is uncertain times, and for my year, it hangs in the balance as to how the grades will be given and who will be most effected by this whole situation.
+It is uncertain times, and for my year group, it hangs in the balance as to how the grades will be given and who will be most affected by this whole situation.
 Personally I know how much work I have put in and I feel my teachers also know that!
 I can only hope and pray now that the evidence actually does what it should do.
-I know it doesn’t affect me immediately, but a cyclist’s career span, is at tops 15 years.
+I know it doesn’t affect me immediately, but a cyclist’s career span is, at tops, 15 years.
 So this could potentially affect my future career prospects following cycling.

 Most of you know how much I’ve been taking these A levels seriously, forgoing a lot of cycling opportunities to fulfil my full potential in these examinations.
 So that hurts, that it is almost void.
 I know it isn’t but that is what the feeling is!

-I’m going to be honest here, and tell you all that when the news hit, all motivation for anything was taken away, and that feeling has been continuing for a couple weeks.
+I’m going to be honest here, and tell you all that when the news hit, all motivation for anything was taken away.
+That feeling has been continuing for a couple weeks, since the beginning of Lockdown.
 I am only now understanding what I think needs to be done to keep myself motivated and ready for the racing in the future, be it 2020 or 2021, we don’t know.
-All I do know is I have got some exciting stuff lined up for this winter, and it is something to look forward to, because for now at least they are still on.
+All I do know is I have got some exciting stuff lined up for this winter, and it is something to look forward to.
+Because for now, at least, they are still on.

-In the meantime, I am trying to find the life of riding your bike everyday enjoyable, but it is hard at the moment.
+In the meantime, I am trying to find the life of riding your bike everyday enjoyable, but it is incredibly hard at the moment.
 I am investigating ways to be entertained on those long base rides, that we have moved back to, so not to burn oneself out.
-TrainSharp are helping get my head in check with what training needs to be done, before the racing season hits again, but also I am conversing what I feel will possibly work for me as well.
-They really advise you on what is best, but also take on board what you want, in moderation.
+TrainSharp, and Alex, are helping get my head in check with what training needs to be done before the racing season hits again.
+I am sharing what I feel will possibly work for me as well.
+They really advise you on what is best, but also take on board what you want, however in moderation.
+They are the experts after all.
 They’ve been invaluable for me during these uncertain times.
 They give you the certainty of what to train for.

 I don’t know if it is just me, but I feel I have burnt out all of my motivation to do those long rides on their own, with those steady zone 3 sessions.
 So, contrary to what I have been saying to myself, I am going to be participating in a few Zwift races, and delve into that world of racing.
 I have done one race, and I must say it was rather enjoyable!
 Now my watts per kilo are by no means good, but I am going to be giving it a good crack (on flat courses :p ).